pkardas/notes/patterns/abbreviations.md

     return f"foo {bar}"
 ```

-B is not taking the same arguments, meaning A and B are cot compatible.
+B is not taking the same arguments, meaning A and B are not compatible.
 A can not be used instead of B, and B can not be used instead of A.

 ### ISP - Interface Segregation Principle